-Attendance is required for all four teaching days.
+Attendance is required at all three modular teaching days

 If, before enrolment for a course, you are aware that you will not be able to attend for part of a day, you must notify the Director of Master's Programmes when you enrol explaining why you will not be able to attend.
 The Director of Master's Programmes will consult with the relevant course coordinator.
 In such circumstances, you may be declined entry into a course.